getodk/docs/contributing-tips.rst

 .. _wip-pr:

-Share Work in Progress
+Share work in progress
 -------------------------

 It can be helpful to share your in-progress work.
-To mark a PR as a work in progress, append ``[WIP]`` to the beginning of the PR title.
-We will not merge ``[WIP]`` PRs, and we won't do a review on them unless you ask.
+To mark a PR as a work in progress, append **WIP:** to the beginning of the PR title.
+We will not merge **WIP** PRs, and we won't do a review on them unless you ask.

-If you want a review, comment, opinion, or help on a ``[WIP]`` PR, please tag someone in the PR comments.
+If you want a review, comment, opinion, or help on a **WIP** PR, please tag the relevant person in the PR comments.

 If you finish the work and want the PR to be merged, you do not need to open a new one.
 Just edit the PR title.